atolab/zenoh-web/content/docs/migration_1.0/Rust.md

 ## Callbacks run in background until session is closed

-It is now possible to declare "background" entity, e.g. subscribers, which have their callback called until the session is closed.
+It is now possible to declare "background" entities, e.g. subscribers, which have their callback called until the session is closed.
 So it is no longer needed to keep a dummy variable in scope when the intent is to have an entity living for the rest of the program.

 ```rust
 let session = zenoh::open(config).await.unwrap();